EIvimeyCook/disappR/README.md

   age-at-entry groups, how far apart those groups are at each age, the trait before death, selection differentials by age and the disappearance hazard.
-- **Sampling and missingness checks.** When each individual was actually seen, how much is missing and at which ages, whether missingness tracks the trait, and which lifespan proxy to use.
+- **Sampling and missingness checks.** When each individual was actually seen, how much data is missing and at which ages, whether missingness tracks the trait, and which lifespan proxy to use.
 - **Individual and population trajectories.** An ageing function fitted to each individual, the average within-individual trajectory rebuilt from those fits,